-For information on any of the dances listed above, please contact Specialized Recreation and Inclusion Services, 919-996-2147
+For information on any of the dances listed above, please contact Specialized Recreation and Inclusion Services at 919-996-2147.

 Friendly Track Out

 Participants must be able to work successfully within a 1:3 ratio of staff to participants.
-Some personal care assistance is provided for dressing, toileting and hygiene.
+Some personal care assistance is provided for dressing, toileting, and hygiene.
 Students who require more assistance or supervision may attend with a personal assistant.
-(Completion of the Personal Assistant Information Form is required at least two weeks in advance of the program start date.
+Completion of the Personal Assistant Information Form is required at least two weeks in advance of the program start date.

-Friendly Track Out is available for breaks 2-4 at Lake Lynn Community Center and Marsh Creek Community Center.
-Hours of operation are 7 a.m. tp 6:30 p.m.
+Friendly Track Out is available for Breaks 2-4 at Lake Lynn Community Center and Marsh Creek Community Center.
+Hours of operation are 7 a.m. to 6:30 p.m.